openefsa/catalogue-browser/README.md

 Next, extract all the zip packages inside your workspace.
 At this stage you can simply open the IDE and import all projects available in the workspace.

+_Please note that Maven is required in order to download the libraries required by the TSE tool._

+_Please note that the "SWT (swt_3.7.1.v3738a.jar)" and the "Jface (org.eclipse.jface_3.7.0.I20110522-1430.jar)" libraries must be downloaded and installed manually in the Maven local repository since are custom versions used in the tool ((install 3rd party jars)[https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html])._

 ### Notes for developers
 Please note that the "business_rules" and the "config" folders are used by the tool and hence errors occur if missing.